-This directive instructs CPLEX to create a log file named £1 that will contain output from the optimization.
+This directive instructs CPLEX to create a log file named f1 that will contain output from the optimization.
 The amount of output in the log file will depend on other directives, such as the display directive described above.

-lpdisplay=i (default 0)
+lpdisplay=i